 Endeavour Mobility Grant

 The TC Beirne School of Law has secured funding under the Australian Government’s Endeavour Mobility Grants Scheme to assist 10 Bachelor of Laws students to travel to selected international institutions.
-Selected students must enrol in and complete LAWS5183 Research Project or LAWS4114 Advanced Research.
+Selected students must complete a piece of assessable research, such as LAWS4114 Advanced Research.